NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 ## About

 The Task Automation plugin brings NotePlan task management to the next level.
 Invoke the plugin from anywhere in the open note using `CMD-J` (or typing slash in the Editor) and choosing one of the commands mentioned below.

+Automations for handling Tasks:\n- Overdue/Forgotten task scanning\n- Task sorting within a note\n- Copying #tags/@mentions from one task to another\n- Mark all tasks in note open/completed\n- Automatically opening URLs of task lines

-## Major Task Automation functions:
+## Major Task Automation functions

-- Find and change overdue task dates to >today (or rescheduled to a date in the future)
+- Find and change overdue tasks (and change their status/reschedule them to a date in the future)
+- Find (undated and potentially forgotten) tasks in a previous daily note or buried in a project note
 - Sorting tasks (by various task fields or simply bringing tasks to the top of the note)
 - Marking all tasks complete (or incomplete)
 - Copying tags/mentions from previous lines when doing multiple task entry